Government includes individual bond holders in debt exchange programme

 Source: GNA

-Government has modified its GHC137.3 billion domestic bond exchange programme to include individuals, as part of efforts to restructure its debt.
+The Government has modified its GHS137.3 billion domestic bond exchange programme to include individuals, as part of efforts to restructure its debt.

 Other modifications to the debt exchange programme included the setting of a non-binding target minimum level of overall participation of 80 per cent of aggregate principal amount outstanding of eligible bonds.